marcushyungseoklee/marcushyungseoklee.github.io/docs/basics.md

 layout: page
 title: Basics
 description: >
-  This chapter covers the basics of content creation with Hydejack.
+  This chapter covers the basics of content creation with marcushyungseoklee.
 hide_description: true
 ---

-This chapter covers the basics of content creation with Hydejack.
+This chapter covers the basics of content creation with marcus

 ## Table of Contents
 {:.no_toc}